Kim Possible: Kim Possible: A Sitch in Time

 Kim Possible: A Sitch in Time is the first full-length animated TV movie based on the series.
 Dubbed an "extended episode," it premiered on Disney Channel on November 28, 2003.
 The film is science fiction-themed, with a plot centered around time travel, following Kim as she journeys both into the past and the future to save the world.
-It also explores the characters’ origins, revealing how Kim and Ron first became crime fighters, and features an all-star cast.
+It also explores the characters' origins, revealing how Kim and Ron first became crime fighters, and features an all-star cast.

 It originally aired between the 13th and 15th episodes of Season 2.
 In reruns, the film was typically split into three parts, serving as episodes 26, 27, and 28 of the second season.
 It was released on DVD in the U.S. (Region 1) on March 16, 2004, with two bonus features, and in the U.K. (Region 2) on March 14, 2005.
 An online episodic series consisting of three Flash-based video games based on the film was also released in 2003.
 On Disney+, the film is only available as three episodes.

 Kim Possible Movie: So the Drama

 Kim Possible Movie: So the Drama is the second TV movie based on the series, and it premiered on Disney Channel on April 8, 2005.
 It was originally intended to serve as the series finale, but due to popular demand the series was renewed for the fourth season.
 In its premiere night, the film received a 3.6 household rating - about 3.1 million viewers.
 It received generally positive reception.
 Emme Oliver of CBR described the movie as "awesome" and said that it "fits perfectly" into the series while "being outstanding on its own" and was so successfully that "Kim Possible was renewed for a fourth and final season."
 Oliver also asserted that the film pays "homage to traditional spy thrillers" and is action-packed.
 Oliver, a separate review, described the film as a "forgotten hidden gem" with "unparalleled magic" which is as "thrilling today as it was back then" when it originally released, enjoyable for fans and for anyone who likes "action flicks with a hint of coming-of-age" themes.
-Ben Protheroe of ScreenRant said the film gives fans "more of what they love" for the series, while making room "for plenty of exciting action scenes."
+Ben Protheroe of Screen Rant said the film gives fans "more of what they love" for the series, while making room "for plenty of exciting action scenes."
 He also argued that the film would evoke a "fond memory" and seeing Kim's battle suit "may bring about a wave of nostalgia."
 Tracey Petherick of Common Sense Media said that the film "combines teen angst with superhero antics" with a focus on family, friendship, and "what it means to be loyal and determined" with a coming-of-age storyline.
 She also said the film had "all the trademarks of the franchise" and combines clever storylines, fast-pacing, and "smart jokes," calling the film plot-filled and "family fun."